XiaoouPan/conquer/README.md

 install.packages("conquer")
 ```

+## Common errors or warnings

+A collection of error / warning messages we received from issues or e-mails and their solutions:

+* error: ‘quantile’ is not a member of ‘arma’.
+Solution:

 ## Examples

 Let us illustrate conquer by a simple example.
 For sample size *n = 5000* and dimension *p = 70*, we generate data from a linear model *y<sub>i</sub> = &beta;<sub>0</sub> + <x<sub>i</sub>, &beta;> + &epsilon;<sub>i</sub>*, for *i = 1, 2, ... n*.
 Here we set *&beta;<sub>0</sub> = 1*, *&beta;* is a *p*-dimensional vector with every entry being *1*, *x<sub>i</sub>* follows *p*-dimensional standard multivariate normal distribution (available in the library `MASS`), and *&epsilon;<sub>i</sub>* is from *t<sub>2</sub>* distribution.